-Table 5-7: Vacant Town Center Land Inventory
+Table 5-7: Vacant Town Center Land Inventorv rubic 57. vacunt 100011 center Lunu mvencory

-General Plan Designation Zoning Maximum Density Assumed Density Vacant Acres Potential Dwelling Units Affordability Substantial Evidence/Factors Used F Town Center (TC) PD 20 du/ac 16 du/ac 0.79 7 Low Income 2.
+, General Plan Designation Zoning Maximum Density Assumed Density Vacant Acres Potential Dwelling Units Affordability Substantial Evidence/Factors Used F Town Center (TC) PD 20 du/ac 16 du/ac 0.79 7 Low Income 2.
 City-owned lots that can be consolidated 6.
 Site is vacant but could accommodate approximately 14 units G Town Center (TC) PD 20 du/ac 16 du/ac 1.66 26 Very Low Income 2.
 City-owned lot 4.
 Site is flat and has direct access to a major street, similar to entitled Olivia project N2 Town Center (TC) PD 20 du/ac 16 du/ac 0.43 See small sites discussion on p.
 5-24 6 Very Low Income 3.
 B/LV ratio of under 1.00 6.
-Vacant - Characteristics similar to The Olivia site Owner of adjacent site N2 has discussed interest in acquisition to combine with site N1 Total 2.88 39
+Vacant - Characteristics similar to The Olivia site Owner of adjacent site N2 has discussed interest in acquisition to combine with site N1 Total 2.88 3 9

 Site F: Site F consists of three vacant lots owned by the City totaling 0.79 acres.
 The Town Center Specific Plan designates the site for mixed use, with residential densities of up to 20 units per acre.
 While current regulations restrict residential uses on the ground floor, Programs B2 and D1 in the Housing Plan call for amending the specific plan to remove the restriction and create greater flexibility to accommodate all housing types.
 These lots can be made available for lower-income housing through provisions of the State Surplus Lands Act and thus have been assigned to the Low Income RHNA.
 Because all three of these adjacent lots are owned by the City, they are considered as a single development site.
 The presumption is that the lots would be merged.
+The development ratio is 7:0.

-Site G: Site G is also City owned, vacant, and zoned to allow residential use at up to 20 units per acre.
-The site is relatively flat, with no physical condition that constrain development.
-The lot could be made available for affordable housing development through the SLA.
-Given the and zoning conditions imposed by the SLA, the site has been assigned to the Very Low Income RHNA category.
+Site G: Site G is also City owned, vacant, and zoned to allow residential development.
+The lot could be made available for affordable housing development through SLA. the The development ratio is 26:0.
+Given the zoning and conditions the imposed by the SLA, the site has been assigned to the Very Low Income RHNA category.

 Site N2: Site N2 is a vacant site with a gentle slope and is privately owned.
 The site is well located within the Town Center near the Olivia site described above and thus well suited to be developed with multifamily housing.
 While not assumed in the sites inventory, a creative developer could acquire both N1 and N2 to create an approximately one-acre site.
 Because N2 is less than 0.5 acres in size, incentives for consolidation would need to be provided (see small sites discussion below).
 Based on the default density of 20 units per acre, the site has been assigned to the Very Low Income RHNA.
+The development ratio is 6:0.